-The Stu ident will be able to Level Assessment Test соі Demonstrate effective communication skills by listening actively, speaking clearly, reading critically, and writing coherently in contexts.
-40% CO2 Develop proficiency in applying mathematical concepts of time, speed, distance, and financial calculations involving simple and compound interest.
-30% CO3 Analyse logical reasoning skills through various forms of statements.
-An 30%
+Cour oficiency for personal or pro nathematical problem-solving e Outcomes Ident will be able to Cognitive Level Weightage of COs in Continuous Assessment Test соі Demonstrate effective communication skills by actively, speaking clearly, reading critically, an coherently in contexts.
+9 40% CO2 Develop proficiency in applying mathematical of time, speed, distance, and financial ca involving simple and compound interest. - 30% CO3 Analyse logical reasoning skills through various statements. forms of An 30%